Reduction of Charges – Penal Code 17b

 - The nature and seriousness of your offense;

 - Your behavior while on probation or under court supervision;

 - Any other mitigating or aggravating factors in your case.

 When can I request that my felony conviction be reduced to a misdemeanor?

-There are several instances in which you can request that the court reduce your felony conviction to a misdemeanor under PC 17b.
+There are several instances in which you can request that the court reduce your felony conviction to a misdemeanor under Penal Code 17b.
 You may be able to petition the court to reduce your conviction from a felony to a misdemeanor once you have successfully completed your probation.
 Your Wallin & Klarich attorney may even be able to request that the court terminate your probation early if you have been on good behavior during your probation period.
 (PC 1203.3)[ii]

 Will any penalties from my felony conviction remain once I reduce my felony conviction to a misdemeanor?

 Once your felony conviction has been reduced to a misdemeanor pursuant to PC 17b, your conviction will be treated as if it had been a misdemeanor all along.
 However, certain penalties as a result of your initial felony conviction will remain.

 For instance, if the offense you committed was a serious or violent felony, the conviction will remain a “strike” for the purposes of California’s Three Strikes Law.
 Moreover, if you were required to register as a sex offender under Penal Code 290[iii] as a result of your felony conviction, the reduction of your conviction to a misdemeanor does not terminate that sex offender registration requirement.

 Some professional licensing agencies will still consider your felony conviction as a felony, even after you get the conviction reduced to a misdemeanor.
 The State Bar of California considers a felony conviction as a felony, despite a reduction to a misdemeanor, for attorney disciplinary purposes.